SNJKRG/gifty/README.md

 # gifty
 A Telegram mini app

-This is only a frontend part.
+This is only a frontend part with mock data.

 Getting Started